Mingism/ejabberd-stanza-ack/README.md

 Compatibility
 ---------
-This is an ejabberd module for ejabberd 13.03 and higher.
+This is an ejabberd module for ejabberd 13.xx

 Version history
 ---------